kekse1/v4/README.md

 * **lib**/
 * **web**/

-I'm using the newer `ES Modules` here (the first time for me).
-Because they're asynchronous etc., whereas my older versions used an own `require()` implementation (which had to be synchronous, for obvious reasons).
+.. and it's still TODO, so it's growing.
+Many things are already ready, but I'm still improving them and so, because I'm lazy, this documentation is not really the current state.

 > **Note**
-> JFYI: When you read about ES Modules that the `import` and `export` need to be defined at the
-> beginning of your files: it's not meant that they need to be 'on top', they just need to be
-> in the first level, without any nested structures!
-So they can also be set on the bottom.. xD~
-> ...
-OTHERWISE just use `import()` and `export()`.
+> I'm using the newer `ES Modules` here (the first time for me).
+Because they're asynchronous etc.,
+> whereas my older versions used an own `require()` implementation (which had to be synchronous,
+> for obvious reasons).